fsodari/BeansForDinner/README.md

 # Beans For Dinner Theory

 Everything is a Recipe.
 This app will provide a Recipe base class that every class will inherit from.
 Everything from simple recipes like 'water' or 'steel cut oats', to more complex recipes like 'curry powder' or 'black bean enchiladas with red chili sauce' that are composites of other recipes.
 Since everything inherits from the same base class, everything can be modified, mixed, and matched.
+This lets the user easily customize recipes with new ingredients and automatically generate formatted, shareable, printable, recipes.

 ## Primary Recipe Structures.